edoardoo/DynamicRope/README.md

-FallingLamp
+Dynamic Rope
 ===========

-This is a little project about a falling industrial lamp in a browser.
+This is a little project about a dynamic rope and its physics.
-It falls down oscillating, then when stopped turn on the ligths.

-More informations are avilable on http://hack.lenotta.com